 Decoy

 From mechanical automata to “Hi-Fi” environmental recordings, there are recurring ways that the seemingly-miraculous nature of birdsong has been treated as a testing ground for the simulation of the natural world.
-Through a combination of visual and auditory elements, this installation creates a surreal form of imitation to reproduce birdsong.
+Using a self-constructed birdsong machine, this work delves into the history of technological listening through a constellation of devices—mechanical, acoustic, and digital—whose differing logics of representation converge in a single environment to create a surreal form of imitation.
 Devices such as automata organ pipes (in their attempts to mimic birdsong through acoustic means), and phonographs (later reproducing field recordings through loudspeakers) are staged performatively.
-Mixing contrasting media technics from disparate eras, the physical excitation of the organ pipes in water receives its signals from a computer’s machine listening system, which listens to the spinning vinyl recordings in a reversal of their mechanical instrumentality.
+Through mixing contrasting media technics from disparate eras, this installation reproduces birdsong through a surreal form of imitation.
+The bird songs are mimicked by the sounds of organ pipes submerged in water, controlled by a digital machine listening system.
+This system listens to a vinyl recording from the Cornell Laboratory Of Ornithology to decode and reproduce their sounds, in a reversal of their mechanical instrumentality.
 Reflecting on the power and lure of imitation, the work performs a perceptual decoy which highlights the ontological deception that arises from increasing machinic representations of the world.